NateSavage/nix/readme.md

-## ❄️ Nate's NixOS Mono-Flake ❄️
+## ❄️ Nate's NixOS Cluster Flake ❄️

 This is me exploring how to work with Nix and shows how my personal machines are currently running.
-I am not an expert, this is just what makes sense to me after hours of reading and making the compiler angry.
+I am not an expert, this is just what makes sense to me after hours of reading and making Nix angry.

 Nix is a package manager, functional programming language, and build system that makes declarative system configurations possible.
+Unfortunately Nix is currently

-You can use Nix as a package manager on Mac or Linux to create clean build environments without dirtying your system, or declaritivly managing your home directory and config files.
+You can use Nix (the package manager) on Mac or Linux to create clean build environments without dirtying your system, or declaritivly managing your home directory and config files.

 ### Structure Explanation
 <pre>
-📦nix-configuration
+📦nix - root directory of our flake
  ┣ 📂home - things to be setup in each user's home directory, how they like their environment configured ┃ ┣ 📂alice
- ┃ ┃ ┣ 📂always - things alice wants across all hosts
- ┃ ┃ ┣ 📂app-configs - how alice likes each program configured
+ ┃ ┃ ┣ 📂always - things alice wants in her home directory across all hosts ┃ ┃ ┣ 📂apps - how alice likes each program configured
  ┃ ┃ ┣ 📂at - defines alices environment on each host using everything in her folder ┃ ┃ ┃ ┣ ❄️desktop.nix
  ┃ ┃ ┃ ┣ ❄️work-laptop.nix